Aurchain Biotech

 5. Coordinate shipping communication

 Shipping coordination is part of supplier reliability.
-Buyers should expect clear updates about preparation timing, dispatch status, tracking information when available, and any practical notes related to the destination country.
-Time zone differences can create delays, so organized communication helps prevent small questions from becoming larger problems.
+Buyers should expect clear updates about preparation status, dispatch status, tracking information when available, and any practical notes related to the destination country.
+If the buyer does not have import or clearance capability, the supplier should explain whether special-line delivery or DDP review is available for that destination.

-A good supplier does not need to overpromise.
-Instead, it should provide realistic timing, respond to questions, and keep the buyer informed.
+A good supplier does not need to overpromise general delivery time publicly.
+Shipping timeline should be reviewed by destination country and route availability.
 For repeat supply, communication history becomes part of the sourcing record.
 Buyers should evaluate not only whether a shipment arrives, but how clearly the supplier manages the process.

 6. Compare sample order and bulk order packaging